jariou/mklotz/original/HomeShop/speed/Readme.md

-﻿# CMITER
+﻿# SPEED
-11/03/04	Something for the woodworkers.
-Compute the blade tilt and miter gauge angles for cutting compound mitered pieces to assemble into a 'polygonal conoid' shape.
-See also POLYCONE, SINE and SINEBAR.
+04/22/05	Calculate the recommended machine tool speed (rpm) given material and size of workpiece/tool.
+An ASCII data file allows you to adjust values to your own taste and add materials I haven't covered.
+See also DIAM.